scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 The Hop Field MAC protects the 16-bit aggregation of path segment identifier and preceding MACs, see [](#auth-chained-macs).
 This MAC chaining prevents splicing even in the case that the AS interface and segment timestamp match.

 As the segment identifier and aggregation of preceding MACs is only 16-bits wide, a chance collision among compatible path segments can occur rarely.
-Successful path splicing would allow an attacker to briefly use a path that violates an ASes path policy - e.g. making a special transit link available to a customer AS that is not billed accordingly, or violate general path segment validity requirements.
+Successful path splicing would allow an attacker to briefly use a path that violates an ASes path policy - e.g., making a special transit link available to a customer AS that is not billed accordingly, or violate general path segment validity requirements.

 In particular, a spliced path segment could traverse one or multiple links twice.
 However, creating a loop traversing a link an arbitrary number of times would involve multiple path splices and therefore multiple random collisions happening simultaneously, which is exceedingly unlikely.
-A wider security margin against path splicing could be obtained by increasing the width of the segment identifier / `Acc` field, e.g. by extending it into the 8-bit reserved field next to it in the Info Field.
+A wider security margin against path splicing could be obtained by increasing the width of the segment identifier / `Acc` field, e.g., by extending it into the 8-bit reserved field next to it in the Info Field.

 ## On-Path Attacks